 The NFL has been looking for answers to this thorny issue since the summer of 2016, when a string of police shootings of unarmed black men inspired 49ers quarterback Colin Kaepernick to kneel rather than stand for the national anthem.
 Kaepernick said he was protesting racial injustice.
 Other NFL players followed his lead, and athletes from other sports leagues joined the protests in various forms.
 But there were negative responses, even calls by President Donald Trump that players who protest during the national anthem should be fired.

-When Trump launched a sensational attack on NFL players, saying owners should “get that son of a (expletive) off the field” if players disrespect the flag, it seemed to unify players and management.
+When President Trump launched a sensational attack on NFL players, saying owners should “get that son of a (expletive) off the field” if players disrespect the flag, it seemed to unify players and management.
 But television ratings saw a slight dip, and owners such as Jerry Jones tried to reach a solution by adopting a national anthem policy at the league meetings in March.
 The NFL rescinded its national anthem policy and is working with the players association on an collectively bargained one.

 Darcie Glazer Kassewitz, Bucs owner/president of the team’s foundation, said Tampa Bay players identified four areas that needed the most help: police relations, criminal justice reform, racial equality and youth empowerment.